Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Numerical Scattering Map on a Grid for C=3.00088

 \section{Numerical Scattering Map on a Grid for \texorpdfstring{$C=3.00088$}{C=3.00088}}

-Using the methodology presented in our previous paper~\cite{DGR16}, we compute an accurate numerical approximation to the NHIM $\NHIM_c$ and its stable/unstable manifolds.
-In this section, we show that the asymptotic manifolds intersect transversally along two homoclinic channels, giving rise to two different scattering maps.
+Using the methodology presented in our previous paper~\cite{DGR16}, we compute the NHIM $\NHIM_c$ and its stable/unstable manifolds.
+We show that the asymptotic manifolds intersect transversally along two homoclinic channels, giving rise to two different scattering maps.
 We compute the scattering maps numerically at a grid of points; they are shown in Figure~\ref{fig:curves}.

 For the purpose of this paper we will use the energy value $C=c \coloneqq 3.00088$.
 This value is chosen after the appearance of the equilibrium point $L_1$ ($c_1 \coloneqq 3.00090$), but before the appearance of \textit{halo} orbits ($c_\text{halo} \coloneqq 3.00082$).
 The choice of energy is motivated by two reasons.